1300 748 137

 Dust mites prefer humid conditions where the humidity is above 60%.
 That means that if you can lower your room’s humidity to 50%, most dust mites will die.
 Also 50% humidity is the ultimate humidity level for us humans to live in comfort, so by achieving that level, not only will dust mites hate it but you will love it.

-So, yes a dehumidifier can be used to kill dust mites.
+So, yes a dehumidifier kill dust mites.

 Nevertheless, killing dust mites isn’t enough to cure your allergies, simply because their bodies and waste will still be in the air.
 And the ones that have fallen on your furniture, carpet or curtains can easily be stirred back up into your air when you move around.
 That’s exactly where air purifiers come back into play.